snackattas/webscraper_pythonanywhere_template/README.md

 ## Get started with pythonanywhere
   1. Create an account on [pythonanywhere](https://www.pythonanywhere.com)
   2. Enter your new account.
 Navigate to the Consoles tab, and start a bash session
-  3. Run this command to load your information into the environment inside the single quotes (excluding the <>):
+  3. Run these commands to load your information into the environment:

   `cd ~ && echo "export SENDGRID_API_KEY='<SENDGRID API KEY HERE>'" >>.bashrc && . ~/.bashrc`

   `cd ~ && echo "export EMAIL='<EMAIL HERE>'" >>.bashrc && . ~/.bashrc`

-  4. In the bash session run this command:
+  4. In the bash session run this command to download the repo from github:

   `cd ~ && git clone <git clone link> && cd ~/<project folder>`

-  5. Navigate to the newly created directory:
+  5. To run the script manually, type this into the bash terminal:

-  `cd ~/<project folder>`
+  `cd ~/<project folder> && python run.py`

+  6. To schedule the script to run manually, click the Schedule tab and insert this path:

+  `~//<project folder/>/run.py

+   For more information on scheduled tasks, [click here](https://help.pythonanywhere.com/pages/ScheduledTasks/)

 ## Troubleshooting
-  * You must be in the folder Flights140 to run the script.
+  * You must be in the folder /<project folder/> to run the script.
 If you run the script and you get this error:

   `python: can't open file 'run.py': [Errno 2] No such file or directory`